ubcrm/autoaim/README.md

 More documentation is always welcome!

-# Notes
+## Getting Started
-* This codebase requires Python 3.8 or above
+* Install Python 3.8 or above
-* Run `pip install requirements.txt -r` to install required packages
+* Run `pip install -r requirements.txt` to obtain required packages
+* Run autoaim on your camera feed or a video obtained from Drive

+## Notes
 * If using conda, run `conda install -c menpo opencv` to install OpenCV
 * If using PyCharm, mark all module directories as Sources Root to avoid import errors